cased/hubproxy/README.md

 HubProxy is a proxy for GitHub webhooks, built for people building with GitHub at scale.
 It fixes a lot of stuff, and makes life easier.

+It has a lot of features (most optional) and it's extremely configurable.

 ### Key Features

 - **Webhook Verification**: Cryptographically verifies GitHub webhook signatures to ensure authenticity